IBM Cloud Docs

 Use cases

-The different scenarios that you might face while requesting for resizing the memory of a Power Virtual Server instance are listed after this:
+The following are some of the scenarios that you might face when you make a request for resizing the memory of a Power Virtual Server instance:

 Your request for resizing both memory and CPU fails:

-When you attempt to resize the memory as well as the CPU of a deployed virtual server instance through a single request, it might fail due to the following reasons:
+When you attempt to resize the memory and the CPU of a deployed virtual server instance through a single request, it might fail due to the following reasons:

-• There is no free memory available on the host.
+• No free memory is available on the host.

-• There is no free memory available on the logical partition as the resources on it are running.
+• No free memory is available on the logical partition as the resources on it are running.

-• The free memory available on the logical partition is less than that of the desired value indicated in the resizing request.
+• The free memory that is available on the logical partition is less than the desired value indicated in the resizing request.

-• Currently, there is no preference for memory or CPU on what should be resized first.
-If the first request processing fails, the second one will also fail automatically.
+Currently, there is no preference for memory or CPU on what can be resized first.
+If the first request processing fails, the second request also fails automatically.

 You request for resizing the memory, but you get a partial resize:

-When you attempt to resize the memory of a deployed virtual server instance through a request, it might partially resize or in the worst scenarios, might even fail due to the following reasons:
+When you attempt to resize the memory of a deployed virtual server instance through a request, it might partially resize or might fail due to the following reasons:

-• There is no free memory available on the logical partition as the resources are running on it.
-This results in a failed request.
+• No free memory is available on the logical partition as the resources are running on it.

-• The free memory available on the logical partition is less than that of the desired value indicated in the resizing request.
-This results in a partial resize.
+• The free memory that is available on the logical partition is less than the desired value indicated in the resizing request.

-Example: When the currently allocated memory for the logical partition is 4 GB and you are trying to reduce the value to 2 GB and the logical partition at the time of request does not have free 2 GB memory for resizing (considering the logical partition is using up to 3 GB for running resources in it) and can free up only 1 GB, then the partial resize should be possible to reduce the memory to 3 GB.
+Example: Consider that the allocated memory for the logical partition is 4 GB.
+You make a request to reduce the memory value to 2 GB.
+The logical partitioning is using up to 3 GB for running resources in it and so can free up only 1 GB memory.
+Then, the partial resize can reduce the memory to 3 GB.

-In the current cloud environment, it might take up to 1.5 hours approximately for the change in memory to be updated to places referring to the memory of the logical partition.
-Hence if you attempt to repeat the resize request, the consecutive retires fails until all referencing tables are updated.
+In the current cloud environment, it might take up to 1.5 hours for the change in memory to be updated.
+All the places that are referring to the memory of the logical partition are to be updated.
+Hence, if you attempt to repeat the resize request, the consecutive retires fails until all referencing tables are updated.